This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-Chia Seed Pudding is an easy snack to make.
+Chia Seed Pudding is an easy snack to make or healthy breakfast.
 The combination of the flavors makes this my go-to snack recipe.
 It is healthy, filling and easy to make.

-This pudding is even better topped with this Easy Homemade Granola Recipe and fresh fruit.
+This chia pudding recipe is even better topped with this Easy Homemade Granola Recipe and fresh fruit.
+For another easy pudding option, try this Rice Pudding, Slow Cooker Rice Pudding or Banana Pudding.

 Ingredients